-If you are behind a firewall, you often don't know the IP address
+If you are behind a firewall, you often don't know

-a server, which checks the incoming IP address.
+you logon to a server, which checks the incoming IP address.

-DynDns has made a CGI script available which will display your IP
+DynDns has made a CGI script available which will

-system to detect IPs through some types of proxy, so if your IP is reported
+the update system to detect IPs through some types of proxy, so if your IP is reported

 incorrectly here, you will know that it needs to be manually entered in the update forms.